Tornado outbreak of October 20–22, 2019

 A significant tornado outbreak impacted the South Central United States between October 20–22, 2019.
 Forecasters first identified the threat on October 16 as a large upper-level trough was expected to combine with an unstable atmosphere across Texas, Oklahoma, and Arkansas particularly.
 On the evening of October 20, discrete supercell thunderstorms developed across the Dallas–Fort Worth metroplex, contributing to several tornadoes.
-One of those tornadoes caused EF3 damage in the Dallas suburbs, becoming the costliest tornado event in Texas history, at $1.55 billion.
+One of those tornadoes caused EF3 damage in the Dallas suburbs, becoming the costliest tornado event in Texas for 2019, at $1.55 billion.
 A later squall line contributed to additional tornadoes and a widespread swath of damaging winds as the system tracked eastward.

 Meteorological synopsis

 The first signs of organized severe weather across the South Central United States came on October 16, when the Storm Prediction Center (SPC) first delineated a risk area across portions of northern Texas, eastern Oklahoma, and adjacent portions of Kansas, Missouri, and Arkansas.
 In their day 3 outlook on October 18, the organization introduced a broad Marginal risk for much of the same areas.
 A small Slight risk was added across northeastern Texas, southeastern Oklahoma, and western Arkansas on October 19, but as confidence in a higher-end event increased, these same areas were raised to an Enhanced risk.
 In advance of the outbreak, the SPC monitored several weather features of interest.
 In the upper levels of the atmosphere, an upper-level trough was expected to amplify as it progressed eastward into the U.S. Plains, providing increasing wind shear throughout the region.
 Simultaneously, a low-pressure area and associated cold front were anticipated to shift eastward across an unstable environment, leading to the formation of severe thunderstorms.
 Forecasters noted that while the overall environment supported the potential for significant (EF2+) tornadoes, questions about whether storms would be supercellular or instead evolve into a quasi-linear convective system prevented the addition a significant risk area.
 By the late afternoon hours of October 20, thunderstorms began to develop across eastern Oklahoma within a rapidly moistening environment.
 At 7:58 p.m.
 CDT, the first tornado watch was issued across the Ark-La-Tex region; several more watches were introduced over subsequent hours.
 A pair of long-tracked supercells developed across Tarrant and Johnson counties, intersecting a very unstable regime and producing significant tornadoes as a result.
 A squall line formed along the cold front farther west, producing a wide swath of damaging winds and additional tornadoes as it tracked across the South-Central United States.